How to Pick a Real Estate Agent for Buying a Home

 8. Interview agents

-Interviewing your potential agent is your first step in establishing a relationship with them, says Kim Davis, a top real estate agent in Brockton, Massachusetts, who works with 71% more single-family homes than the average agent in her area.
-So it’s an essential step in finding your perfect match.
-Barnes recommends scheduling interviews with two or three agents that made your shortlist.
+Interviewing a potential agent is your first step in establishing a relationship with them, says Kim Davis, a top real estate agent in Brockton, Massachusetts, who works with 71% more single-family homes than the average agent in her area.
+It’s an essential step in finding your perfect match.
+And Barnes recommends scheduling interviews with two or three agents who made your shortlist.

 The most important questions to ask when interviewing real estate agents are primarily about their work history and experience, strategies, and references.